Equipment talks. Flynn listens.

 About Flynn

-Flynn is developed by EntroMorphic, an embedded-systems and machine-intelligence company founded on the conviction that the most consequential equipment in the world should not need the cloud to stay safe.
-EntroMorphic's engineering leadership brings deep experience in high-performance computing, embedded firmware, and applied machine-intelligence architecture.
+Flynn is built by EntroMorphic, an embedded-systems and machine-intelligence company founded on one conviction: the most consequential equipment in the world should stay safe without the cloud.
+Its engineering leadership brings deep experience in high-performance computing, embedded firmware, and applied machine-intelligence architecture.

-Flynn validates the principle that small, deterministic, auditable, structurally-separated detectors can serve the operational reality of industrial equipment better than the centralized analytics architectures that have dominated the last decade.
+Flynn proves a principle: small, deterministic, auditable, structurally-separated detectors serve industrial equipment better than the centralized analytics that have dominated the past decade.

 Next steps